Codeuctivity/codeuctivity.github.io/declarations/PrivacyPolicyBonReader.md

 6. Changes to the Privacy Policy:

     We reserve the right to update or modify this Privacy Policy at any time, and such changes will be effective immediately upon posting the revised policy on the App.
 We encourage you to review this Privacy Policy periodically to stay informed about how we protect your privacy.

-7. Contact Us:

-    If you have any questions, concerns, or requests regarding this Privacy Policy or our privacy practices, please contact us at [contact information].

 By using our App, you agree to the terms and conditions outlined in this Privacy Policy.
 If you do not agree with this Privacy Policy, please do not use the App.